Kyle “Fireball” Hartman

 Memories and condolences may be shared online at www.olearyfuneralservice.com.
 Arrangements for Kyle D. “Fireball” Hartman are under the care of the O’Leary Funeral Service of Canton.

-To send flowers to Kyle D. "Fireball" Hartman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kyle D. "Fireball" Hartman, please visit our floral store.